EFFECTIVE OCTOBER 1, 2023

 – Geolocation data such as latitude and longitude.

 Some of the information we collect is directly from you via the Website and Services.
 However, we may also collect Personal Information about you from other sources such as public databases and our joint marketing partners.
-You can choose not to provide us with your Personal Information, but then you may not be able to take advantage of some of the features on the Website.
+You can choose not to provide us with your Personal Information when using the Website, but then you may not be able to take advantage of some of the features on the Website.
 Users who are uncertain about what information is mandatory are welcome to contact us.

 Use and processing of collected information